Hakone Shrine (Hakone-jinja)

 My tips for local activities

 Enjoy breathtaking views of Mount Fuji, Hakone area and Lake Ashi during a day trip from Tokyo.
 The meeting point will be at the Shinjuku L Tower Starbucks.
-Check out this page > for more details.
+The personalized tour by our partner GetYourGuide can take up to 10 hours.
+For more details check out this page >

 History